Josh-techie/alx-backend-python/0x00-python_variable_annotations/README.md

 ## Tasks

-1. **Basic Annotations - Add**: Type-annotated function to add two floats.
+1. **Basic Annotations - Add**: Type-annotated function to add two floats. `0-add.py`
-   File: 0-add.py

-2. **Basic Annotations - Concat**: Type-annotated function to concatenate two strings.
+2. **Basic Annotations - Concat**: Type-annotated function to concatenate two strings. `1-concat.py`
-   File: 1-concat.py

-3. **Basic Annotations - Floor**: Type-annotated function to return the floor of a float.
+3. **Basic Annotations - Floor**: Type-annotated function to return the floor of a float. `2-floor.py`
-   File: 2-floor.py

-4. **Basic Annotations - To String**: Type-annotated function to convert a float to its string representation.
+4. **Basic Annotations - To String**: Type-annotated function to convert a float to its string representation. `3-to_str.py`
-   File: 3-to_str.py

-5. **Define Variables**: Define and annotate specific variables with given values.
+5. **Define Variables**: Define and annotate specific variables with given values. `4-define_variables.py`
-   File: 4-define_variables.py

-6. **Complex Types - List of Floats**: Type-annotated function to sum a list of floats.
+6. **Complex Types - List of Floats**: Type-annotated function to sum a list of floats. `5-sum_list.py`
-   File: 5-sum_list.py

-7. **Complex Types - Mixed List**: Type-annotated function to sum a mixed list of integers and floats.
+7. **Complex Types - Mixed List**: Type-annotated function to sum a mixed list of integers and floats. `6-sum_mixed_list.py`
-   File: 6-sum_mixed_list.py

-8. **Complex Types - String and Int/Float to Tuple**: Type-annotated function to return a tuple with a string and the square of an int/float.
+8. **Complex Types - String and Int/Float to Tuple**: Type-annotated function to return a tuple with a string and the square of an int/float. `7-to_kv.py`
-   File: 7-to_kv.py

-9. **Complex Types - Functions**: Type-annotated function to create a multiplier function.
+9. **Complex Types - Functions**: Type-annotated function to create a multiplier function. `8-make_multiplier.py`
-   File: 8-make_multiplier.py

-10. **Duck Type an Iterable Object**: Annotated function parameters and return values for a given function.
+10. **Duck Type an Iterable Object**: Annotated function parameters and return values for a given function. `9-element_length.py`
-    File: 9-element_length.py

 ## Author